goh-joshua/CTFs/TISC-25/Level-7/README.md

 </html>
 ```

-In the html, it mentions a /main.js, so I just placed the /main.js after the ip and sent the payload again and got
+In the html, it mentions a /main.js, so I just added /main.js in the payload.

+I then got

 ```
 const statusEl = document.getElementById("stack_status");